dhruvksuri/cp-algorithms-bible/src/game_theory/games_on_graphs.md

 void dfs(int v) {
     visited[v] = true;
     for (int u : adj_rev[v]) {
+        // you will decide, the state of U which is parent of V
-        if (!visited[u]) {
+        // If state can't be decided then continue else further dfs if (!visited[u]) {
             if (losing[v])
                 winning[u] = true;